jacobo/being_present/slides.md

 .notes I don't have the great big grey Gandalf beard up here to really sell this to you like it's a lifetime of wisdom.
 But I buy into it.

+!SLIDE[bg=friends/jorge2.jpg]
+# Balance

+.notes Balance. this is an ordered list, but there are no absolutes.
+Friends don't ALWAYS take priority over work.
+There is balance

 !SLIDE[bg=jacob/esterillos.jpg]
 # Faith = Surf

 .notes Faith means many thinks to different people.
 To me it's surfing.
 It's that rare sense of connection with the universe.
 .notes this is an assignment, not an assertion.
 I've chosen this assignment for my faith.

-!SLIDE[bg=friends/jorge2.jpg]
-# Balance

-.notes this is an ordered list, but there are no absolutes.
-Friends don't ALWAYS take priority over work.
-There is balance

 !SLIDE[bg=faith/buddha.jpg]
-# The Buddha
+&nbsp;

-.notes The original Zen master.
+.notes Buddha.
+The original Zen master.
 Life story is basically.
 Extreme Decadence, Extreme Piety.
 The Middle Path.
 .notes TODO: where are the picture of surfing in the Philippines! (and Hong Kong statue of Buddha)

 !SLIDE[bg=family/jbirdwin.jpg]
 # Health

 .notes Surfing is good for you

+!SLIDE[bg=friends/mudbath.jpg]
+&nbsp;

 .notes good for your wrists.
 TODO: good for so many thing .notes Vitamin D